Protectorate General to Pacify the West: 8th century

-In 747 the Tang general Gao Xianzhi captured Lesser Bolü.
+In 747 the Tang general Gao Xianzhi captured Lesser Bolü and its king.
+A garrison was established to station a thousand fresh recruit and he renamed the country Guiren (Returning to Benevolence).
 In 748 the Tang recaptured Suiye and destroyed it.
 In 749 Tang recovered the Stone City.
 In 750 the Tang intervened in a dispute between their vassal Fergana and the neighboring kingdom of Chach, located in modern Tashkent.
 The kingdom of Chach was sacked and their king was taken back to Chang'an, where he was executed.
 In the same year Tang also defeated Qieshi in Chitral and the Turgesh.

 In 751 Tang forces suffered a major defeat at the Battle of Talas against Abbasid and Karluk forces.
 Although the Battle of Talas saw the limit of Tang expansion to the west, the importance of the defeat at the Battle of Talas has sometimes been exaggerated.
 Although the Tang army was defeated, the Arabs did not extend their influence into Xinjiang, and the Karluks remained amiable to the Tang.
 Some Karluks converted to Islam, but the vast majority did not until the mid 10th century under Sultan Satuq Bughra Khan of the Kara-Khanid Khanate.
 The long-term strategic importance of Talas was overshadowed later on by the An Lushan Rebellion, which devastated the Tang homeland.
 It is now understood as the primary cause for the Tang retreat from Central Asia.